decretist/Dissertation/Chapter0/chapter0.md

 Studies Program at The Catholic University of America in Washington, DC.
 I went to CUA specifically to work with Ken Pennington on Gratian's *Decretum*.
-Even before moving from New Haven to Washington, I had participated in Winroth's class on law in Medieval Europe at Yale, and, once at CUA, I took Pennington's classes on canon and Roman law, and (twice) his sources seminar.
+Even before moving from New Haven to Washington, I had participated in Winroth's class on law in medieval Europe at Yale, and, once at CUA, I took Pennington's classes on canon and Roman law, and (twice) his sources seminar.
 From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding